What is an Annuity

-- Once you take the pension, your income level is fixed or indexed* to an agreed amount per year and can’t be changed afterwards
+- Once you take the pension, your income level is fixed or indexed* to an agreed amount per year and can’t be changed afterward

 - The annuity rate is fixed the day that you buy the annuity, so you won’t benefit from any later increase in annuity rates

-- If you die early and your annuity income is just for your own lifetime, the money you used to buy the annuity does not go to your dependants – basically, your annuity dies with you
+- If you die early and your annuity income is just for your own lifetime, the money you used to buy the annuity does not go to your dependents – basically, your annuity dies with you.

 *Indexed or indexation, increases the benefit on your life insurance or investment policy automatically every year to make allowances for inflation.
 Your premium also increases each year to pay for indexation.

 **Inflation, The risk that your money will lose value over time.
 Your buying power goes down as prices increase.
 You need to earn more than the inflation rate to get a real return on your money.